Xen0Xys/NFTP/README.md

 # NFTP
-Trying to create a new File Transfert Protocol
+Trying to create a new File Transfer Protocol